robertdebock/ansible-role-spamassassin/README.md

 [![Build Status](https://travis-ci.org/robertdebock/ansible-role-spamassassin.svg?branch=master)](https://travis-ci.org/robertdebock/ansible-role-spamassassin)

-Provides Spamassassin, a mail spam assessment, for your system.
+The purpose of this role is to install and configure spamassassin on your system.

 Example Playbook
 ----------------